 DSO member since 2017

-Under the tutelage of Nathan Hughes, Sarah received her Master’s Degree from The Juilliard School, with additional studies from Elaine Douvas, Pedro Diaz, and Linda Strommen.
-Sarah also participated in the Chautauqua Music Festival and the Tanglewood Music Festival, where she was a recipient of the Mickey L. Hooten Memorial Award.
+Under the tutelage of Nathan Hughes, Lewis received her Master’s Degree from The Juilliard School, with additional studies from Elaine Douvas, Pedro Diaz, and Linda Strommen.
+Lewis also participated in the Chautauqua Music Festival and the Tanglewood Music Festival, where she was a recipient of the Mickey L. Hooten Memorial Award.

-Sarah now spends her summer months performing the roles of Second Oboe and English Horn in the Festival Napa Valley and the Classical Tahoe Orchestra in Nevada.
-Sarah is also passionate about music education, as she enjoys teaching oboe privately and has served as guest lecturer at Michigan State University and the Royal Conservatory of Music in Toronto.
+Lewis now spends her summer months performing the roles of Second Oboe and English Horn in the Festival Napa Valley and the Classical Tahoe Orchestra in Nevada.
+Lewis is also passionate about music education, as she enjoys teaching oboe privately and has served as guest lecturer at Michigan State University and the Royal Conservatory of Music in Toronto.

 When she is not playing the oboe or making reeds, Lewis enjoys yoga, baking, and hiking with her adventurous husband, McLain.